2ndSightLab/ai-tracker/mistake-tracker.md

 I *think* I am using the plan not API key so I should get more tokens.
 Right?
 I'm not sure.
 Anyway.
 More to follow.

+BTW I am using a direct anthropic account to avoid any cross-cloud shenanigans.

 # 2026-08-12 - 11:22 PM

 It's been a frustrating few days.
 Things that seem like they should be simple are overly complicated.
 I slowed the token burn but still used up my tokens [credits] in three days.
 Bottom line: AI models are not good at parallel processing.
 Said it before and I'll say it again.